arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Copper cable

 Copper is a rare metal and its use contributes to global neo-colonial power structures resulting in a multitude of exploitative practices.
-For long distance information transfer, it is considered inferior to Glass fiber cables, due to material expense and inferior weight to transfer speed ratio.
+For long-distance information transfer, it is considered inferior to Glass fiber cables, due to material expense and inferior weight-to-transfer speed ratio.

 #### Collapsology